A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory

 \Cref{fig:convergence} shows a convergence analysis of the results from \fml{}.
-The results change less than $1\%$ when the increasing the resolution of the simulation parameters, showing that the results from our setup have converged.
+The results change by less than $1\%$ when the increasing the resolution of the simulation parameters, showing that the results from our setup have converged.

-To test the absolute accuracy of the particle-mesh simulations we run using \fml{} we also compare it to results from the adaptive-mesh-refinement code \ramses{}.
+To test the absolute accuracy of the particle-mesh simulations we ran using \fml{}, we also compared it to results from the adaptive-mesh-refinement code \ramses{}.
 These results are shown in \cref{fig:ramses} and again, the results are equal up to $1\%$ error up to $k \lesssim 5\,h/\mathrm{Mpc}$.
 Together, these tests show that the results of the boost from \fml{} are both precise and accurate to $1\%$ error.
-We only perform these tests for the fiducial cosmology in \cref{tab:parameters}, where we have chosen a small value $\omega=100$ in $\BD$ to maximize the deviation from GR, and assume the results can be trusted for other cosmological parameters.
+We only performed these tests for the fiducial cosmology in \cref{tab:parameters}: we chose a small value $\omega=100$ in BD to maximize the deviation from GR, and assume the results can be trusted for other cosmological parameters.